jbarnett1981/puppet-macports/README.md

 ##Limitations

 This module has been built on and tested against Puppet 3.2.4 and higher.
 While I am sure other versions work, I have not tested them.

 MacPorts is only supported on Apple Mac OS X.
-This module has been tested on 10.8 "Mountain Lion" and newer (including Yosemite).
+This module has been tested on 10.8 "Mountain Lion" and newer including Yosemite, El Capitan and Sierra.

-No plans to support other versions (unless you add it :)..

 ##Development